pschatzmann/ESP32-A2DP/README.md

 The output goes now to the DAC pins G26/G27.

-## Accessing the sink data stream with callbacks
+## Accessing the Sink Data Stream with Callbacks
 You can be notified when a packet is received:

 ```